vctrsmelo/Android-Contacts-App/README.md

 * Singleton.
 * Observer.

-I tried to separate the responsabilities, using:
+I tried to separate the responsibilities, to decrease coupling, using:
 * ContactsManager class to manage the model data.
 * MainActivity being responsible to present the data, observing ContactsManager class.